keeeto/IssueRaisingPresentation/PITCHME.md

 ---
 ### High priority

-* Who sets high priorty?
+* Who sets high priority?
     * Should not be an individual developer by her/his self
     * Raise with technical steering committee, other senior developers